tinymce/tinymce/README.md

 ### <a name="valueOf">ValueSchema.valueOf(validator)</a>

 - used to provide validation for any value (array, object, number etc.).
-The argument passed in is a `validator`, which will take the value as an argument and return `Result.value` if it should be allowed, and `Result.error` if it should not.
+The argument passed in is a `validator`, which will take the value as an argument and return `Result.value` if it should be allowed, and `Result.error` if it should not. `Result` is a data type defined by [`katamari`](https://www.npmjs.com/package/@ephox/katamari).

 ### <a name="arrOf">ValueSchema.arrOf(schema)</a>